Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 What is an estate freeze?

-When should you register for the GST and QST?
+When to register for GST and QST?

-What is the difference between T1, T2, and TP1?
+What is the difference between T1, T2 and TP1?

-What is an EPC?
+What is the DPE?

 How long should accounting records be kept?